Missouri v. Frye: Arguments

 The reversal was then appealed by the State of Missouri to the United States Supreme Court.
 In oral arguments, Missouri Attorney General Chris Koster argued that Frye's guilty plea was "voluntary, intelligent, and final" under Hill v.
 Lockhart and Premo v.
 Moore.
 He further argued that plea negotiations "are not a critical stage because ... the fate of the accused is not set", and as such the defendant is not necessarily entitled to counsel under the Sixth Amendment in this stage.

 Emmett Queener, Frye's counsel, argued that "fundamental fairness and reliability of criminal process requires that an attorney provide his client information regarding matters in this case".
 He said that Frye's plea was "unknowing and involuntary" because he was not made aware of all options that were available, including the plea bargain that was offered.

 Ruling

 The majority opinion, authored by Associate Justice Anthony Kennedy, ruled in favor of Frye.
 In the opinion announcement, Kennedy said that, while there is no right to a plea bargain, because "nearly 95% of convictions result from a plea bargain ... this Court is unwilling to say that within that system [of plea bargaining], counsel's performance does not matter".
 He noted that even if ineffective counsel is shown in this case, Frye would still need to show prejudice as set out in Strickland v.
-Washington to obtain relief.
+Washington to obtain relief:

+[I]f Frye fails to show a reasonable probability the prosecutor would have adhered to the agreement, there is no Strickland prejudice...In this case, given Frye's new offense for driving without a license on December 30,2007, there is reason to doubt that the prosecution would have adhered to the agreement or that the trial court would have accepted it ... unless they were required by state law to do so.

 The Court held that "defense counsel has the duty to communicate formal offers from the prosecution to accept a plea on terms and conditions that may be favorable to the accused".
 The ruling of the Missouri Court of Appeals was vacated and the case was remanded.